Hawa-Evakali/Search/README.md

 ## BDD
 As a user I would like to:
 * Enter a github username using a form.
+* Submit the form and see descriptions of other peoples repositories.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.